miyagaw61/exgdb/README.md

 * `read_int_bytes(addr, intsize=None)` -- Read bytes as intsize list
 * `read_byte(addr, intsize=None)` -- Read one byte
 * `read_bytes(addr, size)` -- Read bytes as any size list
-* ... and all commands of peda and Pwngdb.
+* ... and all methods of peda and Pwngdb.

 ## Methods of ExgdbCmd: